 We are all aware of the financial climate and I am sure most residents acknowledge the council's duty to be prudent (careful in providing for the future).
 Please note: Council not Councillor’s

 The residents of Hounslow should expect our elected representatives to have our interests and wellbeing at heart.
-Councillors should act on a collective knowledge gained from the people they represent not on personal opinion, aspirations, bullying or using the old political whip system to pass legislation formulated by the bureaucrats.
+Councillors should act on a collective knowledge gained from the people they represent not on personal opinion, aspirations, targeted personal bullying or by using the old political whip system to ensure alterations in current policies or completely new legislation formulated by the bureaucrats are forced through the legislative process.

 A few cases in question:

-1: The ever increasing adoption of controlled parking being introduced by Hounslow Council.
+1: The ever increasing adoption of controlled parking introduced by Hounslow Council.

 2: The widening of high street paving which cuts down the width of roads, causing bottle necks.